markusritschel/cookiecutter-pysci-project/README.md

 ## Sources of inspiration
-Other great sources of inspiration for creating this template:
+Some great sources of inspiration and orientation when I created this template:
 - https://drivendata.github.io/cookiecutter-data-science
 - https://github.com/drivendata/cookiecutter-data-science
 - https://github.com/audreyfeldroy/cookiecutter-pypackage